The original Owners Club of the remarkable UNIPOWER GT

 Production at UPD continued until around late 1968 by which time 44 cars had been built, when Tim Powell decided to concentrate on his Power Boat racing, becoming President of the United Kingdom Offshore Boating Association and a name revered on the international offshore scene throughout the World, before sadly passing away in 2017.
 Ernie now had to find another financial partner to continue production and this was found in 22-year old Piers Weld-Forester who had a inheritance to invest in his love of cars.
 This partnership was to form U.W.F.
 Automative Engineering (Unger Weld Forester) trading as Unipower Cars, with production moved to premises in Cumberland Avenue, London.

 Over the next two years, sales increased but production did not keep pace with the demand.
-The Unipower GT was a time-consuming hand-built car and some early styling updates of the then Mk2 version added to the delays.
-However Piers was good with customers and along with a good friend of his who would be Sales Manager, Malcolm Clube (a member of the Dangerous Sports Club !), would foster his desire to go racing, although his inheritance Trust forbade such activity.
+The Unipower GT was a time-consuming hand-built car and some early styling face-lift/updates added to the delays.
+However Piers was good with customers and along with a good friend of his, who would be Sales Manager, Malcolm Clube (a member of the Dangerous Sports Club !), would foster his desire to go racing, although his inheritance Trust forbade such activity.
 Piers managed to do some club racing in the UK with the first competition chassis bought back from its first Owner.
 Meanwhile Owners in Spain had converted imported road-spec cars and were competing in races/hill climbs in Spain and Portugal.

 While the flow of production cars was not at its best, Piers decided to take Unipower Cars racing on the International scene in 1969.
 A new Competition spec car #UWF1XXX was then entered into the Sebring 12hrs but did not go, most probably because there was less than 7-days between this and the Le Mans 24hrs Test day, which was probably considered more prestigious.
 For the Le Mans Test Day, the car was driven only by Piers Weld-Forester, however despite any real prior testing but with the benefit of a small spoiler on the car's nose, was 24th fastest with a 5:16.5 sec lap, made all the more exciting by the loss of a wheel on the Mulsanne Straight, caused by the paint on the new wheels cracking and loosening the wheel bolts.
 It is understood that the car managed a credible 140mph down the Mulsanne Straight with the benefit of a 2.9:1 Final drive.